Social security contribution relief to promote employment in disadvantaged areas

 News .
 8/2025

-1) SUD SME Social Security Contribution Relief, as provided for in the 2025 Budget Law, Article 1, paragraphs 406 et seq., and as outlined in News No. 32/2025; (page 1 et seq.)
+1) Social Security Contribution Relief for SMEs in Southern Italy, as provided for in the 2025 Budget Law, Article 1, paragraphs 406 et seq., and in accordance with the guidelines set forth in News No. 32/2025; (page 1 et seq.)

-2) ZES Bonus, for the permanent hiring of individuals over 35 who have been unemployed for at least 24 months, pursuant to Decree-Law No. 60/2024, Article 24 (the so-called “Cohesion Decree”), has been given the green light following the publication on February 21, 2025, of the Implementing Decree dated January 7, 2025. (page 8 and following)
+2) SEZ Bonus, for the permanent hiring of individuals over 35 who have been unemployed for at least 24 months, pursuant to Decree-Law No. 60/2024, Article 24 (the so-called “Cohesion Decree”), has been given the green light following the publication on February 21, 2025, of the Implementing Decree dated January 7, 2025. (page 8 and following)

 SUD SME Social Security Contribution Relief